Skip to Main Content

 Access requires an active UCInetID and password.

-These resources are not licensed by the UCI Libraries, but librarians occasionally promote them when they are relevant for certain types of research.
+These resources are not licensed by the UC Irvine Libraries, but librarians occasionally promote them when they are relevant for certain types of research.

 Access is available only for Authorized Affiliates, who are also affiliated with the Paul Merage School of Business.